Joining us in Sixth Form

 Music Scholarships, worth £250, may be awarded on the basis of an audition and interview, and candidates must also satisfy the School’s normal academic entry requirements.
 Successful candidates will normally have achieved at least Grade 8 standard in one or more instruments.
 In addition to the monetary value of a Scholarship, Music Scholars will also receive free tuition on two instruments at the School, or the equivalent monetary value towards external tuition.

-Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, performing in public, and to meet the high standards of musicianship expected by the School; they will also be expected to take Music A-level (this can be as an extra subject).
+Music Scholars are expected to participate fully and contribute positively to the musical life of the School in activities appropriate to their talents, to be involved in a reasonable number of activities out of normal School hours, performing in public, and to meet the high standards of musicianship expected by the School; they will also be expected to take Pre-U Music in the Sixth Form (this can be as an extra subject).

 Candidates who are awarded a Scholarship may also be eligible for a means tested bursary (up to the value of 100% of fees).